famoser/polyas-verification/README.md

     </tbody>
 </table>

+You can test this UI with receipt in `assets/test_vote_receipt.pdf`.

 ## Develop

 The backend is built using `php` (using the `slim` framework) and manages dependencies using `composer`.
 Quick start: